boot2podman/machine/README.md

 It creates servers with Podman on them, then configures the Podman client to talk to them.

+## Download

+Binaries can be found in: https://github.com/boot2podman/machine/releases

+Get the version for your operating system and architecture, and put it in your path:

+### Linux (GNU)

+`podman-machine.linux-amd64 -> podman-machine`

+### Darwin (OS X)

+`podman-machine.darwin-amd64 -> podman-machine`

+### Windows

+`podman-machine.windows-amd64.exe -> podman-machine.exe`

+You also need a supported Virtual Machine environment, such as [VirtualBox](https://virtualbox.org) or [QEMU](https://qemu.org).

+Additional VM environments are possible too, after installing third party machine drivers.

 ## Getting Started

 ``` console